knit-pay/upi-qr-code-payment-for-woocommerce/readme.txt

 Yes, this plugin is compatible with any theme.
 Also, compatible with Genesis, Divi themes.

+= I want auto verification after payment is done.
+Is is possible? =

+Unfortunately no, automatic payment verification is not possible as NPCI does not allow to use their API and verify the traansaction of any website.

 = The plugin isn't working or have a bug? =

 Post detailed information about the issue in the [support forum](https://wordpress.org/support/plugin/upi-qr-code-payment-for-woocommerce) and I will work to fix it.